Match types, and the close-variant catch

 Where they matter most

 Tight negatives are what keep a broad-match or Performance Max campaign from drifting into junk traffic, and what keep a competitor-conquest campaign off your own brand.
 Reviewing the search terms report and adding negatives is one of the highest-return maintenance jobs in any account.
+They are also what keeps the competitor Performance Max campaign in the three-campaign B2B setup pointed at the right traffic.